Voting for the future

 A or A+ across all reporting categories!

-Following the indirect module, which covers the selection, appointment and monitoring of external managers, Vision Super received seven “A+” scores on almost its entire asset class configurations, and an “A” rating/score for listed equity/active ownership and private equity externally managed asset class.
+Following the indirect module, which covers the selection, appointment and monitoring of external managers, Vision Super received seven “A+” scores on almost its entire asset class configurations, and an “A” rating/score for listed equity/active ownership and private equity externally managed asset classes.
 Again, these scores outperformed the average scores of all PRI signatories.